-- Through the Community Gardens and Greenspace program, WPC makes neighborhoods healthier and more attractive through flower and vegetable gardens and other greening projects.
-Each year, WPC partners with more than 10,000 volunteers to plant and maintain 130 gardens in 20 Western Pennsylvania counties.
-Through WPC's Community Forestry program, we have planted more than 34,000 street trees in urban areas with sparse tree cover.
-WPC creates formal plans to help public leaders green communities.
+- Community Greening: Through the Community Gardens and Greenspace program, WPC makes neighborhoods healthier and more attractive through flower and vegetable gardens.
+Each year, WPC partners with more than 9,000 volunteers to plant and maintain 130 gardens in 20 Western Pennsylvania counties.
+Through WPC's Community Forestry program, we have planted more than 34,000 street trees in areas with sparse tree cover.
+WPC also creates formal plans to help community leaders green their neighborhoods

-- The Pennsylvania Natural Heritage Program (PNHP) inventories important plants, animals and natural communities across PA.
-It is a partnership of the PA Department of Conservation and Natural Resources, WPC, the Pennsylvania Game Commission and the Pennsylvania Fish and Boat Commission.
+- Pennsylvania Natural Heritage Program (PNHP): The PNHP inventories important plants, animals and natural communities across PA.
+It is a partnership of the PA Department of Conservation and Natural Resources, WPC, the PA Game Commission and the PA Fish and Boat Commission.
 Data on rare plant and animal species and habitats are collected by PNHP staff and is used by state and federal agencies for environmental review and also by planning agencies for land-use planning and protection.

 Primary Revenue Sources